 A camping pod on wheels?

-Diane and John began to think about practicalities, such as the extra costs of running a third vehicle while they still needed two cars for work.
+Diane and John began to think about practicalities, such as the extra costs of running a third vehicle.

 So, more thinking about the ‘Pod’ on wheels and they came to the unexpected conclusion that it had to be…a caravan.

-“It needs to be small and easily towed and certainly not filled to the brim with high tech facilities.
+“It needed to be small and easily towed and certainly not filled to the brim with high tech facilities.
 Just very basic,” adds Diane.

 “I’m imagining I’ll get the best of both tent and campervan experiences, as a caravan is nearly as mobile as both, more roomy than a campervan, nearly as quick to pack and set up as a van and cheaper to buy and run.”